Comfortable satin lining and silk exterior. Spacious interior. Lies flat against body.

-Thanks to our diligent research, we’re able to pass along the information you need to make an educated shopping decision about money belts.
-So if you’re ready to purchase one, check out the matrix above for our top recommendations.
+If you’re ready to purchase one, check out our top recommendations.
 If you’d like some general tips on shopping for a money belt, just continue reading.

 A money belt is small, zippered sleeve or pouch that typically sits at your waist.
 It is ideal for holding cash, credit cards, important pieces of identification, and transportation tickets when you’re traveling.

 While it’s usually worn front-facing, some people prefer turning their money belt so the pouch rests at the small of their back.
 There are belt styles designed to rest on other parts of the body, too, such as the neck or leg.

 Most money belts have a variety of pockets in which you can separate and organize your items.
 It’s much easier to find your cash and other goods with a well-organized money belt.